 • Packers RB James Starks: The Niagara Falls native gained 65 yards from scrimmage and scored a touchdown in Green Bay's win over Washington in the wild-card round.
 Starks split carries evenly with Eddie Lacy, with each getting 12.
 Green Bay faces Arizona at 8:15 p.m.
 Saturday in the divisional round.
 In Week 16 against the Cardinals, Starks gained just 11 total yards.

 • Packers OL J.C.
-Tretter: Pressed into duty at left tackle because of injuries along the Green Bay offensive line, Akron native Tretter was beaten early for a safety, but after that played a strong game in a win over Washington.
-“It’s been a little while since the Cornell left tackle days,” Tretter told the Packers’ official website after the win.
-“Just had to kind of adjust, get back in the groove and settle in.
+Tretter: Pressed into duty at left tackle because of injuries along the Green Bay offensive line, Tretter was beaten early for a safety, but after that played a strong game in a win over Washington.
+"It's been a little while since the Cornell left tackle days," Tretter told the Packers' official website after the win.
+"Just had to kind of adjust, get back in the groove and settle in.
 Get back to the muscle memory you have.
-It was good.”
-Trotter played all 75 offensive snaps.
+It was good."
+Trotter played all 75 offensive snaps in the win.

 • Seahawks OL Kristjan Sokolii: The University at Buffalo product was inactive for Seattle's thrilling 10-9 win over Minnesota in the wild-card round.
 Other than eight snaps on special teams in the regular-season finale, Sokoli has been a healthy inactive for the Seahawks all season.
 Seattle plays at Carolina at 1:05 p.m.
 Sunday.